Kasbah Palace, Tangier: Description

 The building is situated in the eastern part of the Kasbah, on one of the highest points of the city overlooking the medina and the Strait of Gibraltar.
 It is centered within two courtyards, which are decorated with wooden ceilings, marble fountains and arabesques.
 The elegant marble capitals of the columns in the main courtyard were most likely imported from Italy at the time of construction in the mid-18th century.
 Dependencies facing the Kasbah's Mechouar include a former Bayt al-mal or treasury, created in the late 18th century, and prisons.

 Museum of Mediterranean Cultures

 The former reception spaces and living quarters are now used by the Museum of Mediterranean Cultures (Musée des Cultures Méditerranéennes), displaying works of art from all over Morocco, amongst which are firearms decorated with marquetry, carpets, silks from Fez, and manuscripts.
 The Museum of Antiquities now occupies the former kitchen.
-It houses finds from ancient Roman sites as Lixus, Cotta and Volubilis, as well as life-size Carthaginian tomb and finds from the Tangier region from prehistory until the Middle Ages.
+It houses finds from ancient Roman sites as Lixus, Cotta and Volubilis, as well as a life-size Carthaginian tomb and finds from the Tangier region from prehistory until the Middle Ages.

 The museum's Contemporary Art Space opened in late 2021 in the palace's former prison facing the Mechouar, which had remained in use until the early 1970s.